 \subsection{Circuitry level}

-The circuitry level takes into account both the structural elements such as neuronal connectivity and population-level diversity of neurons (micro-circuitry), as well as the emergence of neuronal populations into functionally specific groups and the interconnections across these groups (meso-circuitry).
-In the biological brain, unlike ANNs, connectivity between neurons features a sparse pattern and is determined by multiple factors.
-Such distinct connectivity facilitates energy efficiency, evolves over development, and underlies learning and plasticity.
+The circuitry level takes into account both structural elements such as neuronal connectivity and population-level diversity of neurons (micro-circuitry), as well as the emergence of neuronal populations into functionally specific groups and the interconnections across these groups (meso-circuitry).
+Unlike ANNs, in the biological brain, connectivity between neurons features a sparse pattern and is determined by multiple factors.
+Such connectivity facilitates energy efficiency, evolves with development, and underlies plasticity and learning.

 \paragraph{Connectivity} The microcircuit structure of biological neural networks varies across brain regions.
-Bio-inspired DNNs attempt to mimic this complexity by imposing constraints on synaptic weight plasticity, adjusting connectivity features like sparsity and connection probability \citep{lachi_stochastic_2024, perez-nieves_neural_2021, yang_towards_2021}.
-In comparison with DNN architectures with fully connected layers, the connection probability between neurons in the brain is low (Song et al., 2005), exhibiting sparse topological connectivity \citep{mocanu_scalable_2018}.
-Neuronal connectivity is shaped by factors such as the genetic type of neurons involved in the connection, and the distance between them \citep{billeh_systematic_2020, markram_reconstruction_2015, stoeckl_structure_2021}.
-However, this sparse connectivity can be introduced in DNNs by adding a non-trainable sparse matrix to define the connectivity of the network \citep{yang_towards_2021}.
-Additionally, a recent approach explored stochastic wiring by incorporating connection probabilities, highlighting that neuronal randomness in connectivity might be an evolutionarily developed feature in biological organisms \citep{lachi_stochastic_2024, perez-nieves_neural_2021}.
+Bio-inspired DNNs attempt to mimic this complexity by imposing constraints on synaptic weight plasticity, adjusting connectivity features such as sparsity and connection probability \citep{lachi_stochastic_2024, perez-nieves_neural_2021, yang_towards_2021}.
+Neuronal connectivity is shaped by factors such as the genetic type of neurons and the distance between neurons \citep{billeh_systematic_2020, markram_reconstruction_2015, stoeckl_structure_2021}.
+Compared to DNNs with fully-connected layers, the connection probability between neurons in the brain is low, leading to sparse connectivity \citep{mocanu_scalable_2018}, which can be introduced in DNNs by adding a non-trainable sparse matrix to define the network connectivity \citep{yang_towards_2021}.
+Additionally, a recent approach explored stochastic wiring by incorporating connection probabilities, highlighting that randomness in connectivity might be an evolutionarily developed feature in biological organisms \citep{lachi_stochastic_2024, perez-nieves_neural_2021}.